iconbaypark2900/deduplicatorV4/README.md

 - Python 3.8+
 - Node.js 14+
 - PyTorch (for embeddings)
-- Tesseract OCR (for image text extraction)
+- Tesseract OCR (for image text extraction).
+Install the `tesseract-ocr` package and ensure the `tesseract` command is on your `PATH`.

 ## Installation